15+ Space Age Inventions and Technologies We Use Everyday

 This, in turn, has allowed the private sector to create improved prosthetics.
 By working with companies like Environmental Robot's Inc., advances such as artificial muscle systems, sensors, and actuators are quickly being refined and incorporated into modern, dynamic artificial limbs.

-Other areas of development include the incorporation of NASA's memory foam technology and other custom-moldable materials into artificial limbs, making them more natural-looking.
+Other areas of development include incorporating NASA's memory foam technology and other custom-moldable materials into artificial limbs, making them more natural-looking.

-Other advancements include designs and materials that reduce friction between the limb and the patient's skin, as well as reducing heat and moisture buildup.
+Other advancements include designs and materials that reduce friction between the limb and the patient's skin and reduce heat and moisture buildup.

 15. Embedded web technology paved the way for IoT